 We’ll need to create a new React Native run/debug configuration.
 In the Run menu, select Edit configurations…, click the + button and select React Native from the list.

-Now select the target platform, iOS or Android, and click OK.
-Make sure the path to the React Native CLI package is correct.
+With the Build and Launch Application option checked, WebStorm will do all that for you – you just need to select the target platform, iOS or Android, make sure the path to the React Native CLI package is correct and click Ok.

 If you’re going to run your app on Android, don’t forget to start the Android Virtual Device first.
 You can also run your app on a real Android device connected via USB (for that don’t forget to enable USB debugging).

-Now run the created configuration.
+Now let’s run the created configuration – click the green debug icon next to the configuration name in the IDE toolbar.
 WebStorm will start the React Native packager first in a new React Native tool window and then will run the

 react-native run-ios or